Updated: Sep 18

 Be honest in your applications and resume.
 The interview panel is definitely smart enough to recognize whatever you've written in your applications is correct or not.
 Be clear with your post-MBA goals and why this MBA programme is a good fit for you.

-#5) How was Anshul’s mentorship important while writing down the application?
+#5) How was Faith Career’s mentorship important while writing down the application?

 One word - Outstanding.

-I could trust him to help me with the applications well in time.
-Although I contacted him very late in the application season, he made sure the applications were compelling and there was no compromise on quality.
+I could trust the mentors to help me with the applications well in time.
+Although I contacted them very late in the application season, they made sure the applications were compelling and there was no compromise on quality.

-I could trust him to give me honest feedback during the interviews as well.
+I could trust them to give me honest feedback during the interviews as well.
 This helped me to isolate my areas of weakness and improve them.

 #6) How did you prepare for the interview after submitting the application?
 What all steps did you take to make yourself ready for the interview?

-I took mocks with Anshul for interview prep for ISB and IIM-A.
+I took mocks with Faith Career for interview prep for ISB and IIM-A.

 1) Became extremely thorough with anything written on my application and resume.